MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-add-pre-work.md

 ### Exchange Online Hybrid configuration

-**Applies to:** All customers using an active Exchange Hybrid Configuration with Exchange servers on premises<br>
+**Applies to:** All customers using an active Exchange Hybrid Configuration with Exchange servers on-premises<br>
 **When applied**: Any time before phase 5 starts

 | Step(s) | Description | Impact |